andrewrlee/terraform-drone-io-play/README.md

  * Hit server endpoint in browser `http://ec2-00-00-000-00.compute-1.amazonaws.com/` and click login.
  * In the top right hand menu click `account` and activate project that you wish to build.
  * Upload appropriate `.drone.yml` file to the root of the project.
- * Trigger build via a push and watch build live in drone server.
+ * Trigger build via a push to that repo and watch build live in drone server.

 ![alt tag](./screenshot.png)